shimondoodkin/nodejs-autorestart/README.md

     stop nodejs
     restrt nodejs

-### when i start to develop connect to the server with ssh and run:
+### When i start to develop connect to the server with ssh and run:

     stop nodejs
     cd /var/www